luisdiazhr/Continuous-Control/Report.md

 # Report: DDPG for Continuous Control

 ## 1. Model
 In this project the DDPG algorithm is implemented to solve the Reacher environment.
-The Actor is represented by a neural network with
+The Actor is represented by a neural network composed by:

 - Fully connected layer 1: with input = 33 (state spaces) and output = 128
 - Fully connected layer 2: with input = 128 and output = 128
 - Fully connected layer 3: with input = 128 and output = 4 (for each of the 4 actions)

-In the other hand, the Critic neural network is composed by
+In the other hand, the Critic neural network is composed by:

 - Fully connected layer 1: with input = 33 (state spaces) and output = 128
 - Fully connected layer 2: with input = 128 (states and actions) and output = 128